Clever/ARCHIVED-baseworker-go/cmd/taskwrapper/README.md

 Usage
 -----
-taskwrapper --name name --cmd cmd --gearman-host 'localhost' --gearman-port '4730'
+`taskwrapper --name name --cmd cmd --gearman-host 'localhost' --gearman-port '4730'`

 Params:

-name: The name of the Gearman function to listen for
+- `name`: The name of the Gearman function to listen for
-cmd: The cmd to run when the wrapper receives a Gearman job gearman-host (optional): The Gearman host to connect to gearman-port (optional): The Gearman port to connect to
+- `cmd`: The cmd to run when the wrapper receives a Gearman job
+- `gearman-host` (optional): The Gearman host to connect to
+- `gearman-port` (optional): The Gearman port to connect to

 Example